melphos/vault-controller/README.md

   4. Create a Service
   5. Create a Deployment of vault-controller-manager

-# Create a Vault TOKEN to configure vault-controller-manager to connect to Vault API
+# Create a Vault Token

+To configure vault-controller-manager to connect to Vault API you need to create the token inside Vault, and export it to the configMap file.

 `vault token create -policy=admin-integration`